NimrodShefi/Anti-Google-Data-Collection-Coursework-University-Year-3/README.md

 ### **Frameworks used:**
 #### _Express JS_
-I have used Express JS because through this frameowkr I am able to easily create routes for my front end application to use, and because my application is a web based, it means that it will use JS anyway, which means that the usage of Express JS for my back end will just make it easier to implement and maintain, as there is no need for multiple developers who each one specialises in one technology.
+I have used Express JS because through this framework I am able to easily create routes for my front end application to use, and because my application is a web based, it means that it will use JS anyway, which means that the usage of Express JS for my back end will just make it easier to implement and maintain, as there is no need for multiple developers who each one specialises in one technology.
 Here the developer working on the front end, can also work on the back end, reduing the needed manpower to maintain and develop the app.

 Resources Used: